Qualified Opportunity Zones

-Qualified Opportunity Zones – a provision in the 2017 Tax Reform Bill – emerged as a hot topic with new proposed regulations released in October 2018.
-Varnum attorneys Fred Schubkegel and Katie Roskam have created a white paper to explain the important points of the QOZ incentives based on the guidance currently available.
-More guidance is expected from the IRS in the coming months and these proposed regulations also need to be finalized.
+Qualified Opportunity Zones – a provision in the 2017 Tax Reform Bill – emerged as a hot topic with the first round of new proposed regulations released in October 2018.
+Published on April 17, 2019 the second round of proposed regulations intended to clarify the rules related to the QOZ federal income tax incentive were published.
+These proposed regulations need to be finalized and more guidance is expected from the IRS in the coming months.

 What Are Qualified Opportunity Zones?Qualified opportunity zones (QOZ) are economically distressed areas around the country that have been nominated by each state and approved by the Treasury to participate in this economic incentive.
 Each state was allowed to designate up to 25 percent of its low-income communities as QOZs.
 QOZs retain their designation for 10 years.

 What Are the Tax Benefits of Investing in a Qualified Opportunity Zone?

 - Capital gain deferral: If a taxpayer realizes capital gains and invests in a Qualified Opportunity Zone Fund (QOF) within 180 days, the taxpayer is able to defer the tax on the capital gains until the earlier of the date on which the QOF investment is sold or December 31, 2026.
 The proposed regulations provide that all of the deferred gain’s tax attributes are preserved through the deferral period and are taken into account when the gain is included.